How Childhood Trauma Shapes Who You Become

 He shaped my silence into a voice that speaks gently, because it remembers what it felt like to be unheard.

-This is where my story truly begins —
+This is where my story truly begins.

-not in what was done to me, but in what those years built within me.
+But in what those years built within me.

 A resilience I didn't know I had.